UW-EPE-ML/EveNet_NERSC/docs/model_architecture.md

 <a id="progressive-training"></a>
 ## 🌀 Progressive Training Hooks

 `EveNetModel` exposes `schedule_flags` describing which heads are active (diffusion, neutrino, deterministic).
-The training loop combines these flags with the curriculum defined in `options.ProgressiveTraining` so that loss weights, dropout, or EMA decay ramp smoothly over time.
+The training loop combines these flags with the curriculum defined in `options.ProgressiveTraining` so that loss weights, dropout, EMA decay, or teacher-forcing gradually adjust across stages.
 Inspect the scheduling logic in [`evenet/network/evenet_model.py`](../evenet/network/evenet_model.py#L352-L380) and pair it with the YAML stages summarized in the [configuration reference](configuration.md#options-deep-dive).

 ---